MOST DELICIOUS FISH DISHES FROM SPAIN FOR YOU

-Dorada (or orada in Catalan) is the Spanish name for gilt-head (sea) bream, aa very appreciated fish in our coast, and although it can be cooked in many different ways, the most popular one is baked in a salt crust.
+Dorada (or orada in Catalan) is the Spanish name for gilt-head (sea) bream, a very appreciated fish in our coast, and although it can be cooked in many different ways, the most popular one is baked in a salt crust.
 The fish must be whole (don’t let your fishmonger clean it), so the fish juices aren’t lost while it’s baked – otherwise you’d obtain a quite dry fish instead of a succulent one.
-That’s the only trick to this recipe, that only requies to cover the fish in coarse salt (about one kilo per fish unit or 2.20 pounds), and bake it for a bit more than half an hour.
+That’s the only trick to this recipe, that only requires to cover the fish in coarse salt (about one kilo per fish unit or 2.20 pounds), and bake it for a bit more than half an hour.

 Monkfish is a favorite in Catalonia, where it used to be considered a cheap fish during the post-war times, but now its texture similar to lobster has risen its price considerably.
 From all the many recipes we have for it, I’ve chosen this “burnt garlic style” because it really communicates very well the savoir-faire fo the fishermen and sailors of our coast.

 AND BONUS!
 The fish that is the main ingredient of literally dozens of Spanish fish dishes:

-Codfish.
 Catalans and Basque absolutely LOVE codfish.
 There are so many recipes that include it that we couldn’t choose only one.
 A few Catalan favorites are bacallà a la llauna (with garlic and paprika), bacallà amb samfaina (with ratatouille) and esqueixada (cold salad with salted cod).
 Basque make bacalao al pilpil (with garlic and chili), a la vizcaína (with onion and red pepper), in an omelette… You’ll also find it as the main ingredient of croquettes or fritters.